-WRC has 2 crisis response teams that provide support when individuals and families are in crisis due to emotional or serious behavioral concerns.
-We recommend signing up with a team for on-going support and wellness checks before concerns escalate.
+WRC has a crisis response team to support individuals who are experiencing serious emotional or behavioral concerns.
+We recommend exploring on-going support and wellness checks before concerns escalate.

-Parents and caregivers can receive periodic assistance with the constant care and supervision of a client to relieve family stress or cope with family emergencies.
+Parents and caregivers can receive periodic assistance with the constant care and supervision of children and young adults receiving WRC services to relieve family stress or cope with family emergencies.

-Day Care Supports (sometimes referred to as Specialized Supervision)
+Day Care Supports (also known as Specialized Supervision)

 Parents who are working or in school full-time may be eligible for assistance to provide supervision primarily during after-school hours and/or during school breaks.

 These classes are for parents and caregivers to learn techniques for developing and implementing positive behavior strategies.
 Classes may be offered at WRC.

 Behavior Intervention Services***

 Services are provided by specialists who offer training and instruction to assist families, individuals, and caregivers in developing positive strategies and techniques to manage behaviors.
 For those families with private insurance and Medi-Cal Managed Care, funding of behavior services will be based on current state/federal laws and regulations (see service coordinator for further funding details).
 Parent/caregiver participation is required.

 Behavior Intervention Co-Pay, Co-Insurance, and Deductibles

 If your family member receives behavior intervention funded by insurance, WRC is able to assist with insurance co-payments, co-insurance, and deductibles should your family meet income requirements (Welfare & Institutions Code 4659.1).